 Do I need to appoint a company secretary as well as a resident director?

 No. There is a common misconception an Australian proprietary company needs both a resident director and a company secretary.
 This is not true.

 When a company appoints an Australian resident director they have the choice of whether to appoint a company secretary or not.
 The company secretary must reside in Australia.

 If your company does not appoint a company secretary, the role and responsibility of the company secretary must be assigned to another person.
 In most cases, these tasks are undertaken by the resident director.

 How to appoint an Australian Resident Director?

-Thorough checks need to be made on both sides of the matter, because of the inherent risks, authorities, and obligations associated with directorship.
-International Accounting Solutions sets out an Australian resident director agreement detailing the arrangement and essential legal protection.
+Because of the inherent risks involved, thorough checks need to be made on both sides, and we always advise proceeding with caution before appointing a nominee.
+International Accounting Solutions sets out an Australian Resident Director agreement detailing the arrangement and essential legal protection.

 From you, we will need: